MarkoB22/Header-customizations/README.md

 Custom images have been added to the links in the website's header menu.
 These changes are implemented using JavaScript and the `{main-menu-links.liquid}` section.
 A video preview of the custom header menu images can be viewed here: [{https://gyazo.com/c55154bdcf5805cdb322afcd40c3e281}](https://gyazo.com/c55154bdcf5805cdb322afcd40c3e281).

+## Note
-Note that the main CSS file is not included in this document.
+The main CSS file is not included in this document.
 The JavaScript file contains a single class called "Header", which includes two methods: "toggleColor" and "showImage".

-We hope that these customizations enhance the user experience of the website.